Dave Hill (golfer): Controversies

 Late in 1971 Hill played some events in Australia.
 He had a "series of verbal clashes" with Australian golfer Peter Thomson at the Wills Masters.
 The following week Hill and Thomson played the Australian Open and were paired together in the first round.
 The "cold war" between the two players continued as neither offered to shake the other man's hand at the beginning of the round.
 Through the round both did not communicate much to each other but did occasionally congratulate the other golfer when he hit a good shot.
+In 1974, he had made a comment about playing in the Houston Open to "get even" with the Houston Golf Association, as he apparently was refused permission by executive director John Davis to withdraw from the tournament a year earlier, which saw him rush to travel to Houston to play one round before withdrawing.
+He made a dramatic comeback to shoot seven-under-par 65 on the final round (for a total of −12) to win by a stroke before expressing his dislike about talking to the press.

 At the 1991 Transamerica Senior Golf Championship, Hill got into a fight on the driving range with J. C. Snead.
 Snead was hitting shots across the range, the balls rolling near a spot where Hill was practicing.
 Hill yelled at Snead, then grabbed a club and came after his much bigger adversary.
 After punching and wrestling their way to the ground, they were separated by other players and caddies.

 Personal life

-Hill died on September 27, 2011 in Jackson, Michigan after spending the last few years of his life battling emphysema.
+Hill died on September 27, 2011, in Jackson, Michigan, after spending the last few years of his life battling emphysema.